We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $$

-Reviewers like the fact that “A Radical Guide for Women with ADHD” is a workbook, and many praise the exercises and writing prompts.
+Reviewers like that “A Radical Guide for Women with ADHD” is a workbook, and many praise the exercises and writing prompts.
 “The workbook format was interesting and ADHD friendly,” said one reviewer.
-However, some reviewers weren’t a fan of the female centric-tone, with one review stating they “found some of this content to be a little soft and overtly feminine” for them.
+However, some reviewers weren’t a fan of the female-centric tone, with one review stating they “found some of this content to be a little soft and overtly feminine” for them.

 Best for adults